v4lli/rspotify/README.md

 To @younix for the idea, to Conceited Software for providing parts of the *Apple-Script-Spotify-Interface* and my unbeatable commitment to procrastination.

 My actual [home is inside this gitweb](http://unimplemented.org/gitweb/), but please feel free to send any pull requests here.
 They're very welcome and will be noticed.

+This is free software, do whatever the hell you want to do with it.